cobwebch/externalimport_tut/Documentation/Installation/Index.rst

-To ensure that the records inserted or deleted by the external import process don't interfere with the other data in your TYPO3 installation, don't forget to properly define a page for storage in the configuration of the "external\_import" extension.
+To ensure that the records inserted or deleted by the external import process don't interfere with the other data in your TYPO3 installation, don't forget to properly define a page for storage in the configuration of the "external\_import" extension (scroll down to find that option).

 .. figure:: ../Images/SettingStoragePage.png
 	:alt: Setting a storage page